Hiking and Paddling for Kids

 - Tissues or toilet paper

 - Insect repellent—For children, use repellents with DEET concentrations no greater than 30%.
-Do not use in children younger than two months old.
+Do not use in children younger than 2 months old.

 - First-aid kit with moleskin, bandages, gauze dressing, adhesive tape, compression bandages, safety pins, tweezers, non-aspirin pain relievers, anti-diarrheal tablets, and allergy medication, if appropriate